project-gemmi/gemmi/docs/hkl.rst

   2665.906147073007

-In Python we also have a read-only ``array`` property that provides view of the data compatible with NumPy.
+In Python we also have a read-only ``array`` property that provides a view of the data compatible with NumPy.
 It does not copy the data, so the data is not contiguous (because it's stored row-wise in MTZ):

 .. doctest::